wiktor-falek/lox/DESIGN.md

   Error(msg) -> printf("Error: {msg}")
 }

-// alternatively read the value or throw the error const value = divide_by(2, 0)?
+// alternatively get the value or throw the error const value = divide_by(2, 0)?
 ```